For details of the awards and the nomination process, please click the links below. Nominations for both awards close on August 31, 2016.

 Submit an award nomination to recognize individuals or teams whose innovations have contributed to the advancement and development of English language learning and ESL literacy in Alberta.

-- Include the signed nomination consent form
+- Include the signed nomination consent form below.

 Include the nomination summary that highlights the individual's/team's innovative contribution to the field of ESL.